Friday, May 15, 2026

 TODAY I AM 76

 Perhaps this should be a day of reflection.
 My husband and many of my friends have already passed away.
+One day this will be a voice to those I leave behind.
+That happens suddenly and you don't know how soon or how late the voice will be needed.
 I know I am blessed.
 I had a wonderful mother and father.
 I am close to my sister and brother.
 God blessed Joe and me with three children and five grandchildren all of whom I am extremely proud.

 My youngest daughter has decided I am (OCD) because I obsess over things.
 She lists:

-3. GENEALOGY--So, now my sister and I are members of the the Shawnee Heritage, Magna Charta Dames, Jamestown Society, Mayflower Society, Colonial Dames, the Daughters of the American Revolution, Daughters of the Confederacy, and if there were such an organization, children of WWI and WWII patriots.
+5. GENEALOGY--So, now my sister and I are members of the the Shawnee Heritage, Magna Charta Dames, Jamestown Society, Mayflower Society, Colonial Dames, the Daughters of the American Revolution, Daughters of the Confederacy, and if there were such an organization, children of WWI and WWII patriots.
 Though I have tried to get a historical society started, most of those interested have passed away.
+I was able to access a lot of genealogy books when I went with my attorney husband to take depositions around the South.
+He would park me in a library where I would happily while away the time until he picked me up to go eat dinner or supper.

-4. WRITING HISTORICAL FICTION (Creek Indian family saga), CONTEMPORARY WOMEN'S FICTION (MINT JULEPS SERIES), WAKEFIELD COOKBOOK, AND MAGAZINE ARTICLES mainly for lifestyle magazines.
-Oh yes, my website and this blog.
+6. WRITING HISTORICAL FICTION (Creek Indian family saga), COSY MYSTERIES (MINT JULEP SERIES), CONTEMPORARY WOMEN'S FICTION (CHOICES AND SECRETS), WAKEFIELD PLANTATION: HISTORY AND COOKBOOK, AND MAGAZINE ARTICLES mainly for lifestyle magazines.
+Oh yes, my website (southern-style.com) and this blog.

 I am growing Amaryllis from seed (they take two to three years to develop bulbs).
 Yesterday, I started a new flower bed in the back yard by dividing one amaryllis.
 My shaded, patchy grass is dwindling.